juan-burtet/HaskellPong/README.md

-# SpaceInvadersHaskell
-Space Invaders feito em Haskell
+# Classical pong in Haskell